 After some experimentation I think I've found a fool-proof kitchen cloth pattern.
 Over the last couple of years I've made a selection of cloths for my mother and she has declared this pattern the most effective - and Mum's cloths take lots of punishment so if she says they do their stuff, they do!
+I made this pair of green and pink cloths as a gift for a friend.

 And this pink cloth for my kitchen.
 The pattern lends itself well to stripes and the pink cloth is made from a varigated and a solid pink yarn in alternating 2-row stripes.
 All the cloths are made from Peaches and Cream cotton.